webuild-consortium/wp4-semantics-group/EUCC/EUCC_SemanticIntake.md

 **Why is this attestation needed?**

-- The goal of the EUCC attestation is to have a common standard for European legal entities to exchange.
-The EUCC attestation will be used by companies in the EWC pilots.
+- The goal of the EUOC attestation is to have a common standard for European organisations to exchange the information about the organisation found on an excerpt.
+The EUOC attestation will be used by companies in the WEBUILD pilots.
 This attestation allows companies to share, with a high level of security, information about their companies.
 This is also a way for relying parties to ensure that they only verify one standard attestation, which allows machine automation and simplifies human comprehension.

 ## Stakeholders

 When mentioning organisation, every registered Economic Operator is meant.

- - the organisation stated in the EUCC
+ - the organisation stated in the EUOC
  - the registry
  - the organisation asking for the EUCC